Peering Manager can run scheduled tasks to speed up some processes.

 If no configuration template is attached to a given router, it will be ignored during the execution of the task.

-Poll peering sessions to update values shown in Peering Manager.
-The sessions must be in a BGP group or an Internet Exchange for them to be polled.
-They also have to be set in a reachable router.
+Poll BGP sessions to update values shown in Peering Manager.
+The sessions must be attached to a router, via a BGP group or a connection to an IXP for them to be polled.
+The router must be enabled for polling too.

 Storing IRR AS-SET Prefixes